-In addition to the learning opportunities above, our students have recently completed internships in cardiac rehabilitation, pulmonary and cancer rehabilitation at sites such as:
+In addition to the learning opportunities above, our students have recently completed internships at cardiac, pulmonary, and cancer rehabilitation sites such as:

 In your second year of the MEXP Clinical program, you’ll have the opportunity to engage in research and active data collection.
 Gain expertise in writing research proposals, recruiting clients for testing and gathering full sets of data for analysis.
 You’ll present your research during the spring semester at Celebrate Carroll, our annual academic conference that highlights scholarly achievements of students and faculty.
 Select students will also be invited to present research at the regional and national American College of Sports Medicine (ACSM) Conference each year.
 Future national conference locations include San Francisco, Washington D.C., San Diego and Denver.